JoeyNT/ISYS463/README.md

 <h3>Financial Plan:</h3>
 The main growth potential of ENVO is that the company is balancing the sustainability of society and the environment at the same time.
 ENVO targets sales on low and medium households and affordable prices on shoes.
 The price of the shoes will be $20 to $100 depending on the quality of the shoes.
 ENVO estimates a gross profit of $150,000 to $200,00 at the beginning of the year.
-ENVO pursue $500,000 to start up a business.
+ENVO pursues $500,000 to start up a business.
 The company will spend this $500,000 in purchasing assets, renting assets, marketing, promoting, and advertising.ENVO would like to pay $500,000 as long-term debt with 10 years installment plan and with a 2% interest rate.
 ENVO’s shareholders will receive 15% of retained earnings as dividends and 20% of dividends will go to non-profit organizations.

 <h2 align="left">Introduction</h2>
 The world and its resources are finite, yet the need for growth and innovation remains exponential.
 Admirable, yet needs come with consequences.
 Each year in America, 300 million pairs of shoes are wasted, taking an average of 30 to 40 years for just one pair to decompose; Resulting in overfilled landfills and waste of precious finite resources.
 ENVO seeks to solve this problem.